davidcruz97/FitMeal-AI/README.md

 **Practical Real-World Application**
 - Solves actual nutrition planning problems
-- Used by real clients of Coaching FV
+- It will be later used by real clients of the sponsor
 - Proven 4-6 second end-to-end response time
 - Handles multiple concurrent users